vackosar/vackosar.github.io/_posts/2021-12-12-Ten-Commandments-for-business-failure.md

 permalink: /:categories/:title
 ---

-You likely read all the [Ten Commandments for Business Failure](https://www.goodreads.com/book/show/3828278-the-ten-commandments-for-business-failure) lessons likely elsewhere, yet you may still gain new perspective and even laugh a bit.
+You already read all the [Ten Commandments for Business Failure](https://www.goodreads.com/book/show/3828278-the-ten-commandments-for-business-failure) lessons elsewhere, yet you may still gain new perspective and even laugh a bit.

 ### The Commandments